knative/docs/docs/install/Knative-with-Ambassador.md

 the Istio gateway provides the functionality needed to serve requests to your application, installing a service mesh to handle north-south traffic carries some operational overhead with it.
-Ambassador provides a way to get traffic to your Knative application without the overhead of a full service mesh.
+Ambassador provides a way to get traffic to your Knative application without the overhead or complexity of a full service mesh.

-You can easily install Ambassador as your ingress controller using two `kubectl` commands:
+You can install Ambassador with `kubectl`:

 ```
 kubectl apply -f https://getambassador.io/yaml/ambassador/ambassador-knative.yaml